ImrulKayes/BlogsterCrawler/README.md

 # BlogsterCrawler
-A python based multtihreaded web crawler to crawl user profiles from Blogster.
+A python based multi-threaded web crawler to crawl user profiles from Blogster.

 The code folder contains the code.